demisto/content/Integrations/IronDefense/IronDefense_description.md

 However, you can still create incidents by using the Demisto Add-on for Splunk to create incidents for IronDefense alerts ingested into Splunk.
 Download the Demisto Add-on for Splunk [here](https://splunkbase.splunk.com/app/3448/).
-## Example Playbook
+## Test Playbook
-An example playbook containing all commands defined by this integration is provided for reference.
-Search for the **Default IronDefense Example** playbook in your content repository.
+An test playbook containing all commands defined by this integration is provided for reference.
+Search for the **IronDefense Test** playbook in your content repository.
 ## Troubleshooting
 ### Logging
 Log entries for the integration can be found in **/var/log/demisto/server.log**.
 All entries are prefixed with "IronDefense Integration:"